SowpatiLab/ATaRVa/README.md

 ### `-b or --bam`
 **Expects**: *FILE*<br>
 **Default**: *None*<br>
-The `--bam` option is used to specify one or more input alignment files in the same format.
+The `-b` or `--bam` option is used to specify one or more input alignment files in the same format.
 ATaRVa accepts any of the three alignment formats: SAM, BAM, or CRAM.
 The alignment file should be sorted by coordinates.
 The format should be specified using the `--format` option.
 The corresponding index file (`.bai` or `.csi`) should be located in the same directory.
 An alignment file can be sorted and indexed using the following commands:

 ```bash
 # to sort the alignment file